dilyn-corner/KISS-kde/README.md

 the relevant programs built against `dbus`, `eudev`, etc. To determine which packages are built against `dbus` or `eudev` merely run `kiss-revdepends eudev`.
 If you see `xorg-server`, you're probably fine.

+4. You will need `gnugrep` to build `breeze-icons`.

+If you opt to use `elogind` (required for `sddm`), you will need the following:

+5. [cgroups](http://www.linuxfromscratch.org/blfs/view/svn/general/elogind.html).
+I leave it up to you to test your own kernel configs.

+6. You will require exactly `realpath` from `coreutils` to build `elogind`.

 `coreutils` and `gnugrep` are build time requirements, so you are free to remove them with no ill-effects afterwards.